lgreco/InventingTheFuture/README.md

-# Hidden Geniuses and Forgotten Stories in the Global Technopolis
+# Hidden Geniuses and Forgotten Stories<br/>in the Global Technopolis

 ## Abstract